Kigeli V Ndahindurwa: Exile activities

 Granted political asylum by the United States, he settled near Washington, D.C., where he claimed welfare, and lived in subsidized housing.
-He subsequently settled in the Oakton, Virginia, area.
+He subsequently settled in Oakton, Virginia in Northern Virginia.

 He travelled internationally to speak on behalf of the Rwandan people and repeatedly called for peace and harmony between the different groups.
-Kigeli continued to remember the victims of the Rwandan genocide and attempted to reconcile all political, ethnic, and religious parties in Rwanda to use the democratic process to solve any disputes.
+Kigeli continued to remember the victims of the genocide against the Tutsi in Rwanda and attempted to reconcile all political, ethnic, and religious parties in Rwanda to use the democratic process to solve any disputes.
 Kigeli was a friend of former President of South Africa Nelson Mandela and the Prime Minister of the Democratic Republic of the Congo Patrice Lumumba.

 In 1995, while in Southern California, Kigeli met author and historian Charles A. Coulombe, an American representative of the International Monarchist League, a London-based organization that attempts to reinstate deposed royalty in various parts of the world.

 In an August 2007 BBC interview, Kigeli expressed an interest in returning to Rwanda if the Rwandan people were prepared to accept him as their constitutional monarch.
 He said that he had met President Paul Kagame and that Kagame had told him that he and his family were free to return, but Kigeli said that in order to do so, he needed to know if the people still wanted him to be king.
 According to Kigeli, Kagame said that he would consult the government about the issue.